 The UNC Asheville Department of Education seeks to attract, recruit and retain diverse teacher licensure candidates reflective of community needs while also addressing the call to increase access to higher education for historically underrepresented and economically disadvantaged students.
 Using open, fair, and objective recruitment practices, we encourage applicants through in-house diversity initiatives, college access work, and community partnerships to enhance the work of our department and support an overall inclusive campus climate.
 The department envisions an integrated, culturally-relevant curriculum that fosters the knowledge, skills, and attitudes needed to teach effectively and responsively in a culturally, economically and ethnically diverse nation.

-- Maintain strong partnerships with the Office of Admissions, Teaching Fellows, and the Department of Education Outreach faculty members.
+- Maintain strong partnerships with the Office of Admissions.

 - One-on-one appointments available to any prospective licensure candidate.

-- Attend recruitment fairs, the state and/or regional Teacher Cadet conference, regional high schools and community colleges, and foster relationships with existing Teacher Cadet partner classes while developing new partnerships.
-These consist of UNCA faculty providing face-to-face presentations on a contemporary educational issue and then the benefits of the UNCA teacher licensure program.
-There was a concerted effort to partner with a diverse teacher cadet class in an urban area in order to attract such students to UNCA.
+- Attend recruitment fairs, the state Teacher Cadet conference, regional high schools and community colleges, and foster relationships with existing Teacher Cadet partner classes while developing new partnerships.
+These consist of UNC Asheville faculty providing face-to-face presentations on a contemporary educational issue and the benefits of the UNCA teacher licensure program.

-- Teaching Fellows students and Teacher Recruitment Representatives visit with high school students across the state, giving workshops on teaching, interview skills, and UNC Asheville, and then followed-up with personal letters and phone calls from current students.
+- The Teacher Recruiter visits with high school students across the state, giving workshops on teaching, culturally sustaining pedagogy, and UNC Asheville.

 - Unit publications placed in every major department with clear route to teacher licensure.

-- Annual contact with every NC guidance counselor, teacher cadet instructor, FTA clubs, etc. to facilitate either an on-campus visit or a visit at their school by the Teacher Recruiter.
+- Annual contact with NC guidance counselors, AVID instructors, and teacher cadet instructors to facilitate either an on-campus visit or a visit at their school by the Teacher Recruiter.

-- A new website has been developed including license information, scholarship and financial aid information, FAQS, video interviews with current students, and full contact information for each faculty advisor and the Teacher Recruitment Office.
-Reorganization and consistent review of unit’s website to be sure all information is updated and easily accessible to the public.
+- Reorganization and consistent review of unit’s website to be sure all information is updated and easily accessible to the public.

-- Connect with Multicultural Students on campus- The diversity outreach coordinator for the department of education linked with Multicultural Student Organization on campus such as the Black Student Association, Native American Student Association, and Hispanic Student Association to inform them of teaching licensure as a viable option and share the necessity of a diverse teaching workforce.
+- Connect with Multicultural Students on campus to inform them of teaching licensure as a viable option and share the necessity of a diverse teaching workforce.

 - Coordinating updated materials with Office of Admissions representatives to reach students through their travel schedule.

-- Departmental newsletter sent to all area contacts.
+- Departmental quarterly e-newsletter sent to all area contacts, alumni, and state legislators.

-- Coordination with RALC Directors to create and facilitate the dissemination of lateral entry program information to entire state.
+- Coordination with RALC Directors and Human Resource Directors and Special Education Directors of school systems to facilitate the dissemination of lateral entry program information to entire state.

 - Promote programs which bring residents from the Asheville and surrounding communities to campus.
 Attention to community outreach, with particular emphasis on underrepresented populations.